yasio/en/api/reference/cpp/ibstream-class.md

 ### Parameters

 *data*<br/>
-The first pointer of byte buffer.
+The pointer to first byte of buffer.

 *size*<br/>
 The size of data.